Is solar PV a good investment?

 This suggests that practices previously exposed by our undercover investigation continue.

-Before the latest cuts to the FIT, Which? investigated the way solar panels were sold to consumers.
+Before the FIT closed to new applicants, Which? investigated the way solar panels were sold to consumers.
 We found that some companies provided projected growth rates of 8% to 10%.

 We also found that their calculations often didn't present how the index-linking of the FIT, maintenance costs and panel deterioration might affect how much money you make.